Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

             # extract metadata, etc. from the dataset:
             ...

-If you are using a :class:`~pytorch_lightning.trainer.supporters.CombinedLoader` object which allows you to fetch batches from a collection of dataloaders dataloader simultaneously which supports collections of dataloaders such as list, tuple, or dictionary.
-The dataloaders can be accessed using the same collection structure:
+If you are using a :class:`~pytorch_lightning.trainer.supporters.CombinedLoader` object which allows you to fetch batches from a collection of DataLoaders DataLoader simultaneously which supports collections of DataLoader such as list, tuple, or dictionary.
+The DataLoaders can be accessed using the same collection structure:

 .. code-block:: python